-After more than five years the LAP is no longer a start-up but is, instead, a mature operational program.
+After seven years the LAP has grown into a mature operational program.
 Its results demonstrate its success.
-During 2007, 823 attorneys participated in services provided by the LAP, confirming the compelling need for assistance among California attorneys and the wisdom of the Legislature in providing for it.
+Steady and strong utilization of LAP services confirms the compelling need for assistance among California attorneys and the wisdom of the Legislature in providing for it.